 How long is the wait?

-Your wait cannot be predicted.
-Transportation & Parking does not control turn over of permits.
-High demand zones can have a wait of 7 years.
-Low demand zones and carpool permits become available significantly faster.
-Most employees do not have annual permits.
+Unfortunately, your wait cannot be predicted.
+Permit turnover is controlled by a number of factors, in particular the rate at which other employees deactivate their permits.
+Most employees do not have long term permits.
 We highly recommend planning an alternate long term solution and considering joining or creating a carpool.

 Why are some of the wait lists so long?